anton325/MediaMonitoring/README.md

     python main.py
     ```
 Once the algorithm is terminated, the created Word Documents can be found in Briefings/

 ## Contributing

 Contributions are welcome!
 Please feel free to fork the repository, make changes, and submit a pull request.
+Due to the modular construction of the webscraping, you can easily extend this project and write a scraping implementation for a newspaper thats currently not included.
+For that, you need to inspect the website and insert unique CSS identifiers for the components the template requires to work.

 ## License